ai-se/leaner/src/101/wiki/Home.md

 # Data Mining:  a Leaner Approach

-Turns out, data mining is easy if you follow three simple rules:
+It turns out that data mining is easy if you follow three simple rules:

 1. Find some crap;
 2. Cut the crap;